Neurips2022AnonymousUploader/Anonymous-Upload/README.md

 This is an example of negative transfer (a form of overfitting).
 It is in fact commonplace in Graph pre-training. (https://openreview.net/forum?id=HJlWWJSFDH), and the primary reason frozen pre-training is beaten out by unsupervised methods.
 This phenomenon is not specific to GCC.

+Below, all three figures are histograms of different random runs initialized from the same core model, with y-axis representing counts of the occurrence, and x-axis representing accuracy.
+The x-label indicates mean accuracy and standard deviation, and the mean accuracy falls with more training.

 ![](./imdb-binary_5.jpg)
 ![](./imdb-binary_10.jpg)